 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to describe unobservable mechanics.
 Substances react chemically in characteristic ways.
 In a chemical process, the atoms that make up the original substances are regrouped into different molecules, and these new substances have different properties from those of the reactants.
 The total number of each type of atom is conserved and thus, the mass does not change.
 Laws are regularities or mathematical descriptions of natural phenomena.
-Matter is conserved because atoms are conserved in physical and chemical processes.
+Energy and Matter: Matter is conserved because atoms are conserved in physical and chemical processes.

-7.PS1.6 Construct, test, and modify a device that releases or absorbs thermal energy by chemical processes to solve a problem.\
+Matter and Its Interactions (PS1) 7.PS1.6 Construct, test, and modify a de vice that releases or absorbs thermal energy by chemical processes to solve a proble em.
 Clarification Statement: Examples of device modification could include changing factors such as type and concentration of a substance.
 Examples of problems could be keeping a chemical ice pack cold longer or chemical heat pack warm longer.
 Emphasis is on the design, controlling the transfer of energy to the environment, and modification of a device using factors such as type and concentration of a substance.
 Examples of designs could involve chemical reactions such as dissolving ammonium chloride or calcium chloride.
 Assessment Boundary: Assessment is limited to the criteria of amount, time, and temperature of substances in testing the device.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Some chemical reactions release energy, others store energy.
-Energy and Matter: Undertake a design project A solution needs to be tested, and then modified on the basis of the The transfer of energy can engaging in the design cycle, to test results, in order to improve it. be tracked as energy flows construct and/or implement a The iterative process of testing the most promising solutions and through a designed or solution that meets specific modifying what is proposed on the basis of the test results leads to natural system. design criteria and constraints. greater refinement and ultimately to an optimal solution.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Designing Solutions: Undertake a design project engaging in the design cycle, to construct and/or implement a solution that meets specific design criteria and constraints.
+Some chemical reactions release energy, others store energy.
+A solution needs to be tested, and then modified on the basis of the test results, in order to improve it.
+Although one design may not perform the best across all tests, identifying the characteristics of the design that performed the best in each test can provide useful information for the redesign process - that is, some of the characteristics may be incorporated into the new design.
+The iterative process of testing the most promising solutions and modifying what is proposed on the basis of the test results leads to greater refinement and ultimately to an optimal solution.
+Energy and Matter: The transfer of energy can be tracked as energy flows through a designed or natural system.

-7.PS3.1 Construct and interpret graphical displays of data to describe the proportional relationships of kinetic energy to the mass of an object and to the speed of an object.
+Energy (PS3) 7.PS3.1 Construct and interpret graphical displays of data to describe the proportional relationships of kinetic energy to the mass of an object and to the speed of an object.
 Clarification Statement: Emphasis is on descriptive relationships between kinetic energy and mass separately from kinetic energy and speed.
 Examples could include riding a bicycle at different speeds, rolling different sizes of rocks downhill, and getting hit by a wiffle ball versus a tennis ball.
 Assessment Boundary: Does not include mathematical calculations of kinetic energy.
 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyze and Interpret Data: Construct and interpret graphical displays of data to identify linear and nonlinear relationships.
 Motion energy is properly called kinetic energy; it is proportional to the mass of the moving object and grows with the square of its speed.
 Scale, Proportion and Quantity: Proportional relationships (e.g., speed as a ratio of distance traveled to time taken) among different types of quantities provide information about the magnitude of properties and process.